lynnfaraday/aresmush.com/_root/ares-for-vets/index.md

 ## Handles

 The [Handles](/handles) system lets you set up a player identity that can follow you across games and help you stay in touch with friends.
 Handles have an "@" sign in front of them, like @Faraday.
+Mostly you'll see handles on channels:

+    <Public> Cate (@Faraday) says, "Hi!"

-## Editing
+## Editing/Decompile/Examine

 Ares does not have an @decompile like Penn and Tiny, but there are other tools you can use instead.

-Many commands take a /edit switch, which will grab the contents into your client's input buffer in the same way that @dec/tf or /grab would on Penn/Tiny.
+* Many commands take a /edit switch, which will grab the contents into your client's input buffer in the same way that @dec/tf or /grab would on Penn/Tiny.
 For example, want to make a change to your desc?
 Use `desc/edit`.
 You may need to [configure your client](/clients) to make this work properly.
+* There's a `backup` command that works similarly to decompile to let you log a backup of your character.
+* There's an in-game `notes` command that lets you save notes for yourself.

 ## Objects and Details